soliao/AI-Tennis-Players/Report.md

 `ou_sigma` controls the magnitude of the diffusion term (default = 0.20)

-As seen in the equation, the direction of the drift term is always pointing toward the asymptotic mean (which is set to 0) of the noise to avoid divergence.
+As seen in the equation, the direction of the drift term is always pointing toward the asymptotic mean (which is set to be 0) of the noise to avoid divergence.

-To motivate exploration in the beginning of the training and exploitation in the end.
-I multiple the noise with a scaling factor `ou_scale` which is exponentially decaying.
+To motivate exploration in the beginning of the training and motivate exploitation as the training goes on, I multiplied the noise with a scaling factor `ou_scale` which decays exponentially.
 In the first episode, `ou_scale` is 1.0.
-After each episode, `ou_scale` is mutiplied with a constant `ou_decay` = 0.9995.
+After each episode, `ou_scale` is multiplied by a constant `ou_decay` (0.9995).

 For more details of the Ornstein-Uhlenbeck Process, please refer to the textbook *Stochastic Methods, a handbook for the natural and social sciences* by Crispin Gardiner (https://www.springer.com/gp/book/9783540707127).